Updated: June, 2021

 DUTIES OF CSSS PRESIDENT-ELECT

-- Chair of the Awards Committee with duties as follows:
+- Chairs the Awards Committee with duties as follow:

-- Chairs an Awards Committee [President-Elect, plus two past-presidents of CSSS appointed by the President].
-Receives nominations documents and award applications, compiles and provides copies to other two members of the Awards Committee.
-Oversees evaluation of nominations/applications.
+- Chairs an awards committee (president-elect, two CSSS past-presidents, appointed by the president); receives nominations documents and award applications, compiles and provides copies to other committee members; oversees evaluation of nominations and applications.

-- Arranges preparation of the Fellowship and Honorary Membership certificates (template with Business Office and Secretary) and selects a suitable frame.
+- Arranges preparation of the Fellow and Honorary Membership certificates (template with Business Office and Secretary) and selects a suitable frame.

 - Prepares a report of the Awards Committee for the CSSS annual meeting.

-- Checks that registration form for the annual meeting includes a request for students to indicate if they intend to compete for the Bentley and/or President’s Award.
+- Checks that registration and/or abstract submission form for the annual meeting includes a request for students to indicate if they intend to compete for the student presentation awards (CF Bentley oral; president’s poster).

-- Prior to the annual meeting, selects judges for the Bentley and President’s Poster Award (e.g., five judges for each award).
-Appoints one of the judges to chair the evaluation process (Score cards and evaluation procedure on Web Page) for each award.
+- Prior to the annual meeting, selects judges for the Bentley and President’s awards (the total number of judges being left to the discretion of the President-elect).
+Appoints one of the judges to chair the evaluation process (score cards and evaluation procedure on web page) for each award.

-- Prior to the Annual Meeting, liaisons with the Program Chair of the Local Organizing Committee to ensure that student presentations for the Bentley Award are so scheduled to allow each presentation to be judged by all the judges.
-All student presentations should be completed early in the afternoon prior to the Banquet to ensure adequate time to evaluate scores and select winners.
+- Prior to the annual meeting, liaisons with the program chair of the local organizing committee to ensure student presentations for the Bentley award are scheduled to allow each presentation to be judged by at least three judges.
+All student presentations should be completed early in the afternoon prior to the banquet to ensure adequate time to evaluate scores and select winners.

-- Arranges for someone, usually the first nominator, to present citation at the Awards Banquet for each new Fellow and Honorary Member.
-Suggests that the citations and replies be limited to approximately 10 minutes for each award.
+- Arranges for someone, usually the first nominator, to present citation at the awards banquet for each new fellow, soil science for society award recipient, and honorary member.
+Suggests citations and replies be limited to approximately 10 minutes for each award.

 DUTIES OF CSSS PRESIDENT

-- Presides at all meetings of the Society and of Council and has general and active management of the affairs of the Society.
+- Presides at all society and council meetings and has general and active management of society affairs.

-- Arranges and conducts via CSSS Secretary E-mail Council meetings as required throughout the year.
+- Arranges and conducts council meetings as required throughout the year.

-- Public relations contact for the Society and communicates with the membership (e.g. in the newsletter).
+- Serves as public relations contact for the society and communicates with the membership.